ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 gain any direct benefit from it.

 HTTPS Servers that omit SCT Feedback may never learn about targeted attacks against them, even if the attack occurred and the log distrusted.
-They do gain some herd immunity to detect attacks, through their clients participating in STH Pollination or a Trusted Auditor Relationship.
+They do gain some herd immunity, enabling them to detect attacks, through their clients participating in STH Pollination or a Trusted Auditor Relationship.

 When HTTPS Servers omit SCT feedback, it allow a portion of their users to be attacked without detection; the vulnerable users are those who do not participate in STH